Sustainability Leadership Center

 Preparing Student Leaders.

-The Sustainability Leadership Center (SLC) provides students with hands-on learning experience on campus and in the community.
-Our mission is to integrate sustainability with student life at PSU, and our programs are open to any student enrolled at the University.
+The Sustainability Leadership Center (SLC) offers transformational hands-on learning experience on campus and in the community.
+Our mission is to connect sustainability and student life at PSU, and our programs are open to any student enrolled at PSU.
+The campus is our classroom.

-The SLC is made up of seven student staff, many interns and volunteers, and one full-time coordinator.
-We intentionally seek interesting ways to learn by doing, and share our leadership processes and models with all program participants.
+The SLC is managed by six student staff, many interns and volunteers, and one full-time coordinator.
+We intentionally seek to learn by doing, and share our leadership processes and models with all program participants.
 Participant feedback helps shape the future of the program, and students make decisions about the projects on which they work.
-Check out our Flickr page to see some of our projects in action!
+Check out our staff page and Flickr page to see us in action!

 Questions?
 Email us at email@example.com or give us a call at 503-725-5598.

 Sustainability Volunteer Program

-In the Sustainability Volunteer Program (SVP), you're sure to find motivated, driven students working on projects that make tangible differences on campus and in the community!
+In the Sustainability Volunteer Program (SVP), you're sure to find motivated, driven students working on projects that make a tangible difference on campus and in the community!
 The SVP is designed to be a supportive and friendly launch pad for new and returning students who want to build their leadership skills, make friends, and work on exciting initiatives.
 Our task forces focus on gardening, cultural sustainability, publications and social media, and waste reduction.
 Members volunteer 2-4 hours per week for a term.

 We take a holistic approach to sustainability by focusing on the relationships between social justice, community building, and the environment.
-Join one of our five taskforces by making a commitment to volunteer at least 2-4 hours per week for a term.
-Many students continue for multiple terms:
+Join one of our task forces by making a commitment to volunteer at least 2-4 hours per week for a term.
+Many students continue for multiple terms.